What Redistricting Looks Like In Every State

 Powered by All About Redistricting

-Who controls redistricting in Illinois in 2021?
+Who controls redistricting in Illinois right now?

 Democrats fully control the congressional redistricting process.
 New maps are drawn and passed by the Democratic state legislature and signed into law by the Democratic governor.